NoharOSP/Perfect_Works_Build/README.md

 - Encounter rate has been halved except for the Duneman Isle, Shevat Emergency Shaft, Anima Dungeon 2 and Deus for grinding reasons.

-Throughout the game encounter rates have been lowered.
-For many players this has been a strikingly annoying part of the game.
+Throughout the game, encounter rates have been lowered.
+For many players, this has been a strikingly annoying part of the game.
 Especially for sections with platforming as in emulated versions of Xenogears players no longer can hear the disc rev up loading the battle.
-Because the jump input gets eaten when a battle is being loaded this will have you run off cliffs which is very frustrating.
+Because the jump input gets eaten when a battle is being loaded, this will have you run off cliffs which is very frustrating.
 So the encounter rate was halved across a majority of the game.
-Select areas such as Deus, Anima dungeon 2, the Duneman Isles, and the Shevat Emergency Shaft were kept the same.
+Select areas such as Deus, Anima Dungeon 2, the Duneman Isles, and the Shevat Emergency Shaft were kept the same.
 Deus is a common experience grinding spot due to the Power Seraph giving the most exp out of any single enemy in the game.
-Shevat’s Emergency Shaft and Anima Dungeon 2 were good places to grind for deathblows and money respectively.
+Shevat’s Emergency Shaft and Anima Dungeon 2 were good places to grind for deathblows and money, respectively.
 And the Duneman Isles is supposed to be a gauntlet with the constant threat of dragons.
 Which also have exclusive end game equipment on them.
-Not only would dropping the encounter rate here defeat the point of the optional dungeon it’d be a lot harder to get exclusive weapons.
+Not only would dropping the encounter rate here defeat the point of the optional dungeon, it’d be a lot harder to get exclusive weapons.

 ### Exp/gold: